rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 And many more.

-Most of the features are pre-configured so that you can generate a google feed and Facebook feed with the least effort possible, and start promoting on Google Shopping immediately.
+Most of the features are pre-configured so that you can generate a google feed with the least effort possible, and start promoting on Google Shopping immediately.

 == Why Use Product Feed Manager for WooCommerce? ==